jericson/jericson.github.io/_posts/2015-03-13-customer-support-1.markdown

 other Gmail accounts you might have.
 Loading `team@` in another browser could work too.
 These days there's enough support for multiple Google addresses that might not be necessary.

-[^3]:

-    By the time I started at Stack Exchange, shifts started and ended at 10am Eastern.
-Since most of our team are in that timezone, there might not be any tickets to label at the start of the workday.

 <!-- LocalWords: Zendesk LocalWords login Shog heyer http html
 joelonsoftware -->